Rew-Son/Data_visualization/README.md

 'seattle = data.seattle_weather()
 seattle.head()'

-### relationship between precipitation and date with respective to weather and the size of point by amount of precipitation
+### Relationship between precipitation and date with respective to weather and the size of point by amount of precipitation

 'alt.Chart(seattle).mark_circle().encode(
     alt.X('date', title="Date",scale=alt.Scale(zero=False)),